DISCOVER INDIA’S PAST AND PRESENT NEAR THIS 5-STAR BANGALORE HOTEL

-Home to Manyata Tech Park, Embassy GolfLinks Business Park and UB City, Bangalore is often referred to as India’s Silicon Valley, an international hub for business and technology.
+Home to Manyata Tech Park, Embassy GolfLinks Business Park and UB City, Bangalore is often referred to as India’s Silicon Valley - an international hub for business and technology.
 But it also holds true to its other name: Garden City.
 Weaved throughout Bangalore are lush parks and beautiful gardens that create backdrops for historical palaces, art museums and theaters.
-This hotel, centrally located on Residency Road, places visitors near these experiences and others, offering the perfect destination for every itinerary.
+This 5-star hotel, located on Residency Road near the city's Majestic and Koramangala districts, offers the perfect destination for every itinerary.

 Hyder Ali, the Emperor of Mysore, laid down the foundation of the Lalbagh Botanical Gardens in the 18th century.
 The gardens were later completed by his son, Tipu Sultan.
 He imported trees and plants from different countries of the world, like Persia, Afghanistan and France, to add to the wealth of the Lalbagh Botanical Gardens of Bangalore.
 The gardens encircle one of the towers erected by Kempe Gowda, the founder of Bangalore.